What is Self-Employment tax and why are Dashers being charged an extra tax for being independent contractors?

 So how exactly do you file self-employment tax for your Doordash income?

-There are two additional tax steps when Dashers file income taxes.
+There are two additional tax steps to Doordash income tax filing.
 First you determine your profit, then use that to determine your Self-employment tax bill.

 You'll use Schedule C: Profit and Loss from Business to determine profit.
 On that form, you'll list your income, then list business expenses.
 We go into more detail in this article about how Dashers fill out Schedule C. Subtract expenses from income to get your profit, which will go two places: